alidcast/interdep/README.md

 # Interdep

-Interdep is a simple way to manage a monorepo (with *interdependent* projects) using deps.edn.
+Interdep is a simple way to manage a monorepo (with *interdependent* projects) using Clojure's tools.deps.

 ## Status